jamirawan/dox/js-libraries/reaksi/freeCodeCamp/pass-state-as-props-to-child-components.md

 ---
-id: 5a24c314108439a4d403617a
+layout: about
-title: Pass State as Props to Child Components
+title: Pass Props to a Stateless Functional Component
-challengeType: 6
-forumTopicId: 301403
-dashedName: pass-state-as-props-to-child-components
+parent: freeCodeCamp challenges
+grand_parent: React JS
+great_grand_parent: JS Libraries
+nav_order: 24
+has_children: false
+has_toc: false

 ---

-# --description--
+# Pass State as Props to Child Components

 You saw a lot of examples that passed props to child JSX elements and child React components in previous challenges.
 You may be wondering where those props come from.
 A common pattern is to have a stateful component containing the `state` important to your app, that then renders child components.
 You want these components to have access to some pieces of that `state`, which are passed in as props.